 There are few methods that you can implement to ensure proper tracking and measuring of attendance.

-Use an HRMS
+Use an HRMS for attendance policy

 When you integrate your system with an HRMS, you make it very simple for employees to mark and track their own attendance.
 They can easily clock in and out on their own through the software and hence reduce the hassle for the manager.
 An HRMS also automates generation of most frequently required attendance reports.